 In the previous blog of this series, we talked about finding your virtual assistant where you learn about where you can post your job posting, the hiring process, and how you can pay them, but it doesn’t stop there.
-In this episode, I’m going to show you how I keep my remote team aligned with my goals by creating a streamlined workflow using Trello.
+In this episode, I will show you how I keep my remote team aligned with my goals by creating a streamlined workflow using Trello.

-You don’t wanna miss this out because I’m going to walk you through the whole process, and I’ll also provide a sample board that can help you kickstart your workflow.
+You don’t want to miss this out because I’m going to walk you through the whole process, and I’ll also provide a sample board that can help you kickstart your Workflow.

 1. Record yourself doing it

-In that way, you do it once you never have to do it again.
+In that way, you do it once and you’ll never have to do it again.
 We are using Screencast-matic to record our screens, and this will serve as a training resource to the newly hired VA.

 2. Provide the link to the resources

-Some of the cards that we have here, we’ve actually put in a checklist too, as well as other links for resources.
-If there’s a specific resource that they need, like an image for a thumbnail for YouTube, you’re gonna include a link to your Google Drive.
+For some of the cards that we have here, we’ve put in a checklist and other links for resources.
+If there’s a specific resource they need, like an image for a thumbnail for YouTube, you’re going to include a link to your Google Drive.

 3. Utilize Trello basic features

-In Trello cards, you want to make sure that you use the description area to include any other details that they may need to reference that you’ve talked about in that specific video.
+In Trello cards, make sure that you use the description area to include any other details that they may need to reference that you’ve talked about in that specific video.

-Now, the beautiful thing is you can also add a comment inside the Trello card, So if they still have a question, they can see that and then new hires that come on, if they’re going through this, they can actually look through the lineage of conversations, because it’s going to turn into an FAQ.
+Now, the beautiful thing is you can also add a comment inside the Trello card.
+So if they still have a question, they can see that, and then new hires that come on, if they’re going through this, can look through the lineage of conversations because it’s going to turn into an FAQ.